 Elections > Election Info & Resources > Elections Results & Data

-Election results for the 2024 General Election are provided below.
+See below for results of the 2024 General Election (including recounts), 2024 General Election Audit, and previous elections and audits.
 Please note that while results for the lieutenant governor race are included, and the candidate with the greatest number of votes is denoted as the winner, the Vermont Constitution requires that candidates for lieutenant governor receive a majority of the votes in order to be elected.
 Because no candidate received the required number of votes, the election of the lieutenant governor for the ensuing two years will be decided at a meeting of the Joint Canvassing Committee in early January.

 Following every General Election, the Secretary of State's office conducts an audit of the complete results from a random selection of towns and cities.
 This year, seven towns were chosen to be audited, all of which use a tabulator to count their votes, except Mount Tabor, which counts its votes by hand.